ibrahimwaheed/Calendar/README.md

 The aim of this project is to create a command line text based program that is able to read and write calendar entries from a text file.
 The program will be required to:
 - Display all of the calendar entries and display them into a readable format.
 - Be able to enter new calendar entries into the text file.
-- edit the current entries in the file if there are discrepancies.
+- Edit the current entries in the file if there are discrepancies.

 ### II.
 Epics and User Stories